ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 * [Websocket resources](http://jupyter-kernel-gateway.readthedocs.io/en/latest/websocket-mode.html#websocket-resources) of the Jupyter Kernel Gateway API connection to a running kernel to submit code and communicate with the kernel.

-Refer to the instructions [here](./Retrieve-service-credentials-and-service-end-points.html#retrieving-service-credentials-and-service-end-points) on retrieving service end points for the IBM Analytics Engine cluster.
+Refer to the instructions [here](./Retrieve-service-credentials-and-service-end-points.html#retrieving-service-credentials-and-service-end-points) on retrieving service end points for the {{site.data.keyword.iae_full_notm}} cluster.
 In the JSON service endpoint details, the HTTP endpoint URL of the JNBG service is listed in `notebook_gateway` and the Websocket endpoint in `notebook_gateway_websocket`.
 Here is a representative sample of a cluster's service endpoint details:

 ```
 .